Logging and monitoring¶

 Ansible side.
 We do not use the bundled Prometheus daemon, and we do not rely on node_exporter from gitlab-omnibus.

-Currently, only zero or one Monitor node are valid options, since we do not have automatic clustering support yet.
+Currently, only zero or one Prometheus node are valid options, since we do not have automatic clustering support yet.

 You can learn more about Prometheus and Thanos in the Observability Section of this document.